data-weirdo/Graduate-codes/ML4HC/readme.md

 ### Assignment1: ICU Mortality Prediction
 - Predicted mortality following the guideline of Assignment1
-- Used GRU & logistic regression to measure performacne
+- Used GRU & logistic regression to measure performance
 - Didn't upload 6 data files due to file size issue in github.

   ```